 - a.
 Equipment Reason Codes.
 Enter the equipment reason codes to explain the unit's status when the S and/or R-level are not 1.
 Reason codes are resident in DRRS-MC. - b.
 Employed/Deployed Codes.
 When five percent (5%) or more of a unit's equipment is detached to deploy with another unit, the providing unit will use the employed/deployed codes to report the percentage deployed.
 Reason codes are resident in DRRS-MC. - 10.
 Mandatory Equipment Remarks.
-Mandatory remarks and examples are: - a.
-S and/or R-Level Not 1.
+Mandatory remarks and examples are: - a. $\underline{S}$ and/or R-Level Not $\underline{1}$ .
 List equipment types with problems; state quantities for possessed, prescribed wartime requirement, available, and in reporting status; explain problem causes if known; identify assistance already requested; and highlight further actions required.
 Example: "8 of a PMAA of 12 aircraft are in-reporting status.
 3 of the 8 are not mission capable for structural repair and awaiting depot level maintenance.
 4 aircraft out of reporting status are awaiting PMI induction at depot.
 No further actions required." - b.
 Aircraft Out of Reporting Status.
 State the quantities and status.
 Example: "2 aircraft awaiting in-service repair with an estimated completion date greater than 120 days; 1 aircraft awaiting depot induction." - c.
 Reserve Units' Training Allowances (T/A).
 Marine Corps Reserve units will state in the S-level remarks the percentage of the unit T/A that is possessed.
-This calculation is not the same as the S-level.
+This calculation is not the same as the S-level. - d.
+Previous Month's Average Used.
+State if the previous month's average mission capable aircraft as calculated in the Optimized Organizational Maintenance Activity (OOMA) rounded to the nearest whole aircraft.